Best cat training books and guides in 2021

 - Publication year of the book: Like all other training guides, books published in the last ten years are generally more suitable than the books written earlier because of the changing lifestyles and advancements in feline care.

-Top picks for cat training books
+Top cat training books

 Think Like a Cat

 Very few pet training guides successfully amalgamate training advice with behavioral science.
 This book, Think Like a Cat by the renowned cat behavior expert and trainer-par-excellence Pam Johnson-Bennett is such a book.

 The book, at 420 odd pages, is pretty long for a training guide.
 However, believe us, every page is a worthy read.
 It is filled with useful information and advice on how to pick the most suitable breed, how to feed your pet and how to train your feline friend right from kitten-years to adulthood.

 The book is also an excellent guide on how to handle difficult behavior problems by using play therapy and behavior modification techniques.
 Moreover, if you happen to own multiple cats or other pets, you would find this book especially useful.
 And if that is not all, the book has some great insights on handling cat emergencies and first aid as an appendix in the end.

 Overall, Think Like a Cat: How to Raise a Well-Adjusted Cat–Not a Sour Puss is a must buy for all serious cat owners- both experienced and beginners and is our Top Pick for best cat training guide.